Pylons/pyramid_openapi3/README.md

 * A slightly more [built-out app providing a TODO app API](https://github.com/Pylons/pyramid_openapi3/tree/main/examples/todoapp).
 * Another TODO app API, defined using a [YAML spec split into multiple files](https://github.com/Pylons/pyramid_openapi3/tree/main/examples/splitfile).

-Both examples come with tests that exhibit pyramid_openapi's error handling and validation capabilities.
+All examples come with tests that exhibit pyramid_openapi's error handling and validation capabilities.

 A **fully built-out app**, with 100% test coverage, providing a [RealWorld.io](https://realworld.io) API is available at [niteoweb/pyramid-realworld-example-app](https://github.com/niteoweb/pyramid-realworld-example-app).
 It is a Heroku-deployable Pyramid app that provides an API for a Medium.com-like social app.
 You are encouraged to use it as a scaffold for your next project.